Sahithi1010/portfolio/README.md

 ## Projects
 ### Efficient Handwritten Text Recognition Using Gated-CNN-BGRU Architecture for Diverae Applications

-Developed a cutting-edge handwritten text recognition system using a Gated-CNN-BGRU model, optimized for digitizing diverse handwriting styles with high accuracy.
-Leveraged advanced preprocessing techniques like deslanting and data augmentation to handle noisy datasets and handwriting variability.
-Stored data efficiently in HDF5 format, ensuring streamlined training processes.
-Achieved a Character Error Rate of 9.7%, showcasing the model's performance and adaptability for resource-constrained environments.
-Focused on real-world applications such as digitizing historical manuscripts and automating postal services.
+Designed and implemented a Gated-CNN-BGRU model for efficient handwritten text recognition, addressing diverse handwriting styles and noisy datasets.
+Preprocessed over 9,000 text lines with advanced techniques like deslanting, resizing, and data augmentation.
+Optimized storage with HDF5 format, ensuring seamless integration and faster training.
+Achieved a Character Error Rate of 9.7% and a Word Error Rate of 33.7%.
+The model utilized dynamic sequence alignment and a combination of convolutional and recurrent layers, making it highly adaptable for resource-constrained environments and real-world applications like document digitization and postal automation.

 ![image](https://github.com/user-attachments/assets/42d06887-b63a-4dc4-85da-4ee9cd8eabfb)